Phone-GWP-group

 Vegans and vegetarians in the UK

-The number of people within the UK planning to follow a vegan diet is growing significantly.
-As many as 6.4% of UK adults plan to be vegan in 2025 (this includes the 2.1% who are already vegan).
+The number of people in the UK planning to follow a vegan diet is growing significantly.
+As many as 6.4% of UK adults planned to be vegan in 2025 (this includes the 2.1% who were already vegan).
 This figure equates to 3.4 million people.

-Estimates also put those planning to be vegetarian at 6.1 million people, or 11% of the population.
+Estimates also put the number of people who planned to be vegetarian at 6.1 million, or 11% of the population.

-These statistics mean that if a significant proportion of your target customers are millennials or Gen Z or are following a meat-free diet, vegan packaging and other products are likely to be important to them (and a key opportunity for your business).
+These statistics suggest that if a significant proportion of your target customers are Millennials or Gen Z, or follow a meat-free diet, vegan packaging and other products are likely to be important to them (and a key opportunity for your business).

 What makes packaging vegan?